FAQ

 The mission of Preble Street is to provide accessible barrier-free services to empower people experiencing problems with homelessness, housing, hunger, and poverty and to advocate for solutions to these problems.

 Preble Street is a nonprofit social service agency, serving vulnerable people in Maine since 1975 through innovative, best-practice, client-centered programs.
-In addition to the largest direct service emergency food program in northern New England, Preble Street operates low-barrier programs throughout Maine, providing 24/365 services to homeless youth, women, veterans, and survivors of human trafficking.
-Its mission to meet urgent needs, empower people to move beyond the crises in their lives, and advocate for solutions to homelessness, hunger, and poverty drives Preble Street.
+In addition to the largest direct service emergency food program in Northern New England, Preble Street operates low-barrier programs throughout Maine, providing 24/365 services to homeless youth, women, Veterans, and survivors of human trafficking.

 As a nonprofit organization, Preble Street is led by a volunteer Board of Directors, with both a legal responsibility to discharge a public benefit purpose and an ethical obligation to meet the expectations of those on whose behalf the organization exists.
 Nonprofits are vested in the community, which has granted it certain exemptions and entrusted it with resources to serve a particular social need.